 As for accessories, I use a Canon Speedlite 430EX II, a Kenko Extension tube set, and occasionally Tiffen or Hoya filters.

-I’m looking to update my tripod soon, but for now it is still my trusty Bogen (Manfrotto) 3021 legs with a Bogen 3038 ball head.
-I switch to a 3047 pan-tilt head for more precise framing.
+I’m looking to update my tripod soon, but for now it is still my trusty Bogen (Manfrotto) 3021 legs with an Induro BHD3 ball head.
+I switch to a Bogen 3047 pan-tilt head for more precise framing.